MINISTRYGmbH/morrow-core/docs/features.md

 **Important:** All features are processed in the order of their occurence in this file.

-Every Feature is an MVC triade
+Every Feature is an MVC triad
 ------------------------------

 As stated before, every "Feature" is an MVC construct, a little independent world.
 So in every "Feature" folder you could find `configs/`, `models/`, `public/` and `templates/` folders.